Ne00n/pipe-builder-3000/README.md

 apt-get install wireguard

 **Prepare**<br />
-Rename hosts.example.json to hosts.json and fill it up
+Rename hosts.example.json to hosts.json and fill it up<br />
+You can use * if you want to cross-connect to everything else

 **Usage**<br />
 python3 pipe.py